srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

 * Ensuring adequate communication with the other teams
 * Documenting their processes/tools
 * Raising any concerns to the trustees
-* Maintaining decision log from meetings
+* Maintaining minutes from meetings
 * Seeking guidance from the trustees
 * Reporting to the trustees on progress
 * Ensuring a clean handover with future committees